-During this report period, annual monitoring was conducted on August 18, 2015.
+During this report period, annual monitoring was conducted on October 4, 2017.
 Overall conditions in the riparian areas were very good.
 No trespass grazing was observed along the entire buffer fence.
-Noxious weeds in the buffer areas were generally controlled, except for a large patch of Phragmites located in the Harris BLM section that continues to grow.
-The McCurdy II section of the Cove fence was in need of repairs, and maintenance was performed later in the fall.
-At this time the Cove fence was in good condition.
+Noxious weeds in the buffer areas were generally controlled.
+In 2017 patches of Phragmites along the Harris BLM section were treated with herbicide.
+Overall the fence is in good working condition in 2017.